barisgcynr/CarRent/README.md

 # CarRent
 There is car rent desktop app created with Java

-Database isn't connected you can connect your own database
+You can connect your own database